HuynhTanPhatT/Kickstarter-Project/README.md

 - `Art` ranked third in number of projects (21.803), fell into bottom 3 in success rate **44.38%**
 - More projects do not mean that that category has higher success rates

+/* 2.
+How does the "goal" amount affect the likelihood of success? */